 Employees shall not engage in prohibited harassment, including sexual harassment, of other employees, unpaid interns, student teachers, or students.
-While acting in the course of their employment, employees shall not engage in prohibited harassment of other persons, including board members, vendors, contractors, volunteers, or parents.
-A substantiated charge of harassment will result in disciplinary action.
+While acting in the course of their employment, employees shall not engage in prohibited harassment of other persons including board members, vendors, contractors, volunteers, or parents.
+A substantiated charge of harassment will result in disciplinary action up to and including termination.

-Individuals_who believe they have been discriminated or retaliated against or harassed are encouraged to promptly report such incidents to the campus principal, supervisor, or appropriate district official.
+Individuals who believe they have been discriminated or retaliated against or harassed are encouraged to promptly report such incidents to the campus principal, supervisor, or appropriate district official.
 If the campus principal, supervisor, or district official is the subject of a complaint, the complaint should be made directly to the superintendent.
 A complaint against the superintendent may be made directly to the board.